sharkin8/InitVerse/README.md

 Other blockchains, such as EOS and Cosmos both, introduce different types of Deputy Proof of Stake (DPoS) to allow the token holders to vote and elect the validator set.
 It increases the decentralization and favors community governance.

-To combine DPoS and PoA for consensus, UbiCloud Chain implement a novel consensus engine called Parlia that:
+To combine DPoS and PoA for consensus, InitVerse Chain implement a novel consensus engine called Parlia that:

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a POR manner, similar to Ethereum's Clique consensus engine.
-3. Parlia consensus engine will interact with a set of [system contracts](https://github.com/Project-UbiCloud/chain_dpos_contract) to achieve liveness slash, revenue distributing and validator set renewing func.
+3. Parlia consensus engine will interact with a set of [system contracts](https://github.com/Project-InitVerse/chain_dpos_contract) to achieve liveness slash, revenue distributing and validator set renewing func.

 ## Native Token

-UBI will run on UbiCloud Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
+UBI will run on InitVerse Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
 This means, UBI will be used to:

 1. pay `gas` to deploy or invoke Smart Contract on Ubic